 How might such a new mechanism for selection and management of projects that receive government assistance be organized?
 It is conceivable that a separate unit within DOE might be established with these authorities, but I doubt it.
-Some years ago, Professor Paul Romer offered an interesting suggestion of relying on self-organized industry investment boards that would operate somewhat as a bank to finance projects of collective interest.8 I prefer an approach that creates a separate quasipublic corporation - the Energy Technology Corporation (ETC)9 - that is based on the best features of the SFC.
-The ETC would select and manage technology demonstration projects without favouring particular fuels or supply over end use.
-Just as in the case of the SFC, the ETC would be composed of independent individuals with experience and knowledge about future market needs, industry capability, and best use of indirect financial incentives - loans, loan guarantees, production tax credits, and guaranteed purchase - in order to run a project on as commercial a basis as possible.
-The ETC would not be subject to federal procurement rules, and if financed with a single appropriation, would be somewhat insulated from congressional and special interest pressure.
+Some years ago, Professor Paul Romer offered an interesting suggestion of relying on self-organized industry investment boards that would operate somewhat as a bank to finance projects of collective interest.7 I prefer an approach that creates a separate quasi-public corporation - the Energy Technology Corporation (ETC)8-that is based on the best features of the SFC.
+The ETC would select and manage technology demonstration projects without favoring particular fuels or supply over end-use.
+Just as in the case of the SFC, the ETC would be composed of independent individuals with experience and knowledge about future market needs, industry capability, and best use of indirect financial incentives-loans, loan guarantees, production tax credits, and guaranteed purchase-in order to run a project on as commercial a basis as possible.
+The ETC would be somewhat insulated from congressional and special-interest pressure.
 The key difference between the SFC and ETC is that the ETC would buy information and not produce pre-determined output quantities.
 The information would guide the future investment decisions of private sector entities (and the banks that finance their activities); therefore the charter of the ETC would need to be carefully drawn.

 It does not make much sense to establish such a mechanism unless the scale of the effort is substantial; such as capital in the range of \$10 billion.
 This amount would permit the ETC to provide sufficient financial incentives (but not to pay the entire cost) for a range of technology demonstration projects, for example: (1) capture ready IGCC, (2) photovoltaic module fabrication, (3) new nuclear plants, (4) electric grid modernization, (5) time of day metering, (6) stationary fuel cell plants, (7) hybrid vehicle production.
-The ETC would not sponsor R&D or fund process development units - these activities would remain the responsibility of the DOE.
-Thus the ETC would not support a demonstration project.
+The ETC would not sponsor R&D or fund process development units-these activities would remain the responsibility of the DOE.
+Thus the ETC would not support carbon capture and sequestration science but would support a demonstration project.